 Jack Webb, as L.A. police detective Sergeant Joe Friday, was always deadly serious and monotone.
 “Just the facts, ma’am.”

-Contrast those with the dialogue between Tom and his Aunt Polly in Tom Sawyer.
+Example #2 – Contrast those with the dialogue between Tom and his Aunt Polly in The Adventures of Tom Sawyer by Mark Twain.

 “There!
 I mighta thought of that closet.
 What you been doing in there?”